 The Remo Emperor Suede has a brighter attack, followed by a controlled midrange and low-end sustain.
 The Emperor Suede is available in regular, white, and black variations.

-Remo Emperor Suede drumheads have good responsiveness due to the suede coating.
+Remo Emperor Suede drumheads have good responsiveness due to the suede finish.
 Lighter articulations will come through, making these drumheads good for lower and medium volume situations.
 For louder volumes, drum microphones may be required depending on the amount of projection needed.

 Even though the surface is fairly smooth, Remo’s Emperor Suede drumheads respond well to brushes.
 Compared to regular coated drumheads, the Suede brush sound is less harsh and more consistent.
-The consistency is due to less variation (less bumps) across the drumhead’s coating.
+The consistency is due to less variation (less bumps) across the drumhead’s finish.
 If you want to tame your brush sound, the suede range is definitely worth a try.
 Emperor Suede heads will also sing when used with sticks or mallets.

 Remo Emperor Suede drumheads are available in regular, white, and black varieties, for snare drums and toms.